-Introduction .
-2 GLOSSARY .
-3 List of Figures .
-5 List of Tables .
-5 1.
-Background and structure of the report .
-7 2.
-Pilot activity impact (WP5, O5.2) in Baltic TRAM .
-9 3.
-Open Data Pilot activity impact (WP5, O5.3) in Baltic TRAM 21 3.1 Evolution of the data monitoring and evaluation fields 21 3.2 Evaluation activities 24 3.2.1 Technical progress 25 1 st Review of the open data portal pilot (version 10.11.2018) 25 2nd Review of the open data portal pilot (version 28.2.2019) 26 3.2.2 Analysis of and insights from the case studies 29 3.3 Discussion of the findings from the Open Data Pilot and evolution of the concept 34 3.3.1 Generation of the open data access concept 34 3.3.2 Findings 35 3.3.3 Implications for the open data portal and an evolved concept 37 4.
-O4.3 Industrial User Experience Review / Customer feedback in terms of reported impact on the businesses 38 4.1 Market and need for services 39 4.2 Cooperation between the Analytical Research Infrastructures and customers 43 4.3 Customer feedback on different service aspects / "Service Design Experiences" 46 4.4 Impact of the Baltic TRAM pilot activities on the businesses 55 5.
-Recommendations for short- and longer-term development of IReCs and IReCNet bas on the customer feedback, IReC self-evaluation and the network business model ed development activities 58
+Introduction 2 GLOSSARY 3 List of Figures 5 List of Tables 6 Background and structure of the report 7 3.
+Pilot activity impact (WP5, O5.2) in Baltic TRAM 8 4.
+Open Data Pilot activity impact (WP5, O5.3) in Baltic TRAM2 !1 4.1 Evolution of the data monitoring and evaluation fields2 1.1 4.5 Generation of the open data access concept 5 4.6 Summary of findings in the Open Data Pilot3 6 5.
+O4.3 Industrial User Experience Review / Customer feedback in terms of reported impact on the businesses4 .0 5.1 Market and need for services4 .0 5.2 Cooperation between the Analytical Research Infrastructures and customers4 .5 5.4.
+Recommendations for short and longer term development of IReCs and IReCNet based on the customer feedback, IReC self-evaluation and the network business mode ϶l development activities5 7